-02.0 Records.
+02.06 Records.
 Verify that provisions for the maintenance and retention of records, including inspection, examination, test reports, repair and replacement, QA, and NDE records have been established in the PSI/ISI program.

 Guidance: As required by ASME Code, Section III or XI, the licensee prepares records of in-service inspection.
-The FSAR record retention periods, and ASME NQA-1 and RG 1.28 provide guidance on retention periods and design features for a permanent record storage facility.
+The FSAR, the PSI/ISI program, or site procedures should specify record retention periods, and ASME NQA-1 and RG 1.28 provide guidance on retention periods and design features for a permanent record storage facility.
 It is not necessary that all PSI and ISI records be stored onsite.
 Special concern should be given to the acquisition and proper storage of PSI records for the PSI performed by the component manufacturer.

-02.0 Qualification of Personnel.
-Verifyprogramspecif personnel qualification requirements consistent with the ASME Code, and other applicable documents.
+02.07 Qualification of Personnel.
+Verify that the PSI/ISI program, and applicable site procedures, specify personnel qualification requirements that are consistent with the ASME Code, and other applicable documents.

-Guidance:
+Guidance: Per ASME Section XI, personnel performing nondestructive examinations shall be qualified and certified using a written practice in accordance with ANSI/ASNT CP-189, as amended by the requirements of IWA-2300.
+Other certifications (i.e., SNT-TC-1a, ANS45.2.6, etc.) are valid until recertification is required.
+Outside agencies, as

+defined in ASME Section XI, Appendix VII, may be used to qualify NDE personnel; however, the certification of Levels I, II, and III personnel is the sole responsibility of their employer.

+The inspector should review the written practice of each organization (i.e. licensee, vendor, and/or subcontractors) that certifies personnel performing NDE as part of the PSI/ISI program.
+When more than one organization is involved, the inspectors should verify the responsibilities, interfaces, and authority of each organization to ensure that the appropriate documents are reviewed.

-The inspector should also be aware of NRC/industry initiatives in the area of qualification of procedures and personnel for ISI, such as the EPRI Performance Demonstration Initiative for the qualification of procedures and personnel for ultrasonic testing.
+The inspector should also be aware of NRC/industry initiatives in the area of qualification of procedures and personnel for PSI/ISI, such as the EPRI Performance Demonstration Initiative for the qualification of procedures and personnel for ultrasonic testing.

-02.0 Reporting Requirements.
+02.08 Reporting Requirements.
 Verify that the licensee's program includes the ASME Code and plant Technical Specification requirements, as applicable, for submittal of written reports of PSI/ISI results and repairs/replacements.

-Guidance: ntent of the review is to ensure the licensee’s program has provisions for submitting the reports or any other applicable document
+Guidance: The intent of the review is to ensure the licensee’s program has provisions for submitting the reports required by ASME Section XI, IWA-6000, or any other applicable governing document or site procedure.

 For reviews during construction, just prior to commercial service, the inspector should review the PSI summary report and initial ISI program, if available and ensure they have been filed with the NRC for review, or that the program has proper instruction to send the PSI summary report and ISI program to the NRC.

-02.0 Relief Requests.
-Verify that the licensee's program contains guidance regarding the identification and processing of requests for relief from ASME Code requirements that are impractical pursuant to 10 CFR 50.55a(g)(5)(iii).
+02.09 Relief Requests.
+Verify that the licensee's program contains appropriate guidance regarding the identification and processing of requests for relief from ASME Code requirements that are impractical pursuant to 10 CFR 50.55a(g)(5)(iii).

+Guidance: Relief requests per 10 CFR 50.55a(g)(5) are only applicable to the initial and subsequent 120-month inspection intervals and therefore do not apply to preservice inspection.
+As such, the licensee’s PSI program, or site procedures, should not allow the submittal of relief requests prior to commercial operation.

 73054-03 RESOURCE ESTIMATE